Natural Alternatives for Alopecia in Cats and Dogs

 Once you have determined the cause of the alopecia, there are some ways you can help the underlying issue and improve your pet’s health at home.

 - Remove allergens – If your pet was diagnosed with allergic alopecia, it is important to remove any of the allergens causing inflammation.
 This may require you to change their diet or even rinse their feet after coming in from outside.
-If you are not sure what the allergen is, switch your pet to a mild food and re-introduce foods and treats to find the cause.
-You may also need to investigate where their flare-ups happen the most to determine what they may be coming into contact with so that you can remove it.
+If you are not sure what the allergen is, switch your pet to a bland diet with minimal ingredients, and then re-introduce foods and treats to find the cause.
+You may also need to investigate when and where their flare-ups happen the most to determine what they may be coming into contact with so that you can remove them.

 - Find the cause of anxiety or stress – For Inigo, fear of loud noises and tension with another cat in the home were causing some of his stress-related flare-ups.
 After removing the cause of the stressor, Inigo improved tremendously.
 If removing the cause of the stressor is not an option, for example, separation anxiety, noise anxiety such as if your pet is afraid of fireworks, other options like CBD oil for dog anxiety and cat anxiety can help manage their anxiety and stress.

 CBD Oil with Frankincense and Turmeric to Reduce Inflammation